jveverka/iam-service/docs/IAM-user-manual/02c-manage-organization-and-projects.md

 [See also: Terms and Vocabulary](Terms-and-Vocabulary.md)

 ### Manage Roles
-* Create Role with permissions
+* Create new Role with Permissions
 * Delete Role

 ### Manage Permissions
-* Create Permission
+* Create new Permission
 * Delete Permission
 * Add Permission to Role
 * Remove Permission from Role

 ### Manage Clients
-* Create Client
+* Create new Client
 * Delete Client

 ### Manage Users
-* Create User
+* Create new User
 * Delete User

 * [next step: Get Access_Tokens for new users](02d-getting-access-tokens-for-new-users.md)